diku-dk/futhark-ppopp19/README.md

 In case not the entire suite is able to execute on a given system, there are some useful sub-targets that can be used to run just parts.
+In particular, this can be used to obtain results on GPUs that do not have enough memory to run the larger benchmarks.

 ### Plotting targets